zawadz88/material-activity-chooser/README.md

 ```

 ## Testing
+The library is tested mainly with Espresso + Cucumber as well as a few unit tests.

-### Basic info
+### Instrumentation tests
-The library is tested with Espresso + Cucumber.
-To run the tests you need to execute:
+To run instrumentation tests you need to execute:

 ```bash
 ./gradlew connectedDebugAndroidTest